kennyfraser/wp-sync-test/_pages/auto-command-line.md

             $ sudo service docker start
             $ sudo docker ps

-    *   If you are using RHEL7, Docker must be installed by using a subscription channel.
-For more information, see <a href="https://access.redhat.com/articles/881893" target="_blank">Docker Formatted Container Images on Red Hat Systems</a>.

     *   If you are using Docker Containerizer, you must have network access to a public Docker repository from the agent nodes or to an internal Docker registry.